spacechase0/StardewValleyMods/DynamicGameAssets/README.md

 * Dwarf

 ## Dynamic Fields
-Dynamic fields let you change a field of an item at the beginning of the day based on Content Patcher conditions.
+Dynamic fields let you change a field of an item at the beginning of the day based on Content Patcher conditions, as well as values from config.json (if you have a config schema).

+Values from the config file are specified in the format of `{{My Option}}`, or `{{My Page/My Option}}` if the option was on another page.

 First, you specify the conditions in a "Conditions" field, in the standard Content Patcher format.
 Then, the rest of the fields specified will override fields in the item.